-

 Are class actions or collective redress proceedings being brought for ‘ESG’ matters?
 If so, how are those claims being framed?

-ESG-related class actions are beginning to arise, generally alleging either harmful effects of ESG policies or some defect in a disclosure or other statement relating to ESG matters.
-An example of the former is a case filed in June 2023 by a putative class of employees of American Airlines claiming that the airline’s ESG-related investment policy resulted in lower returns for their retirement fund.
+ESG class actions continue to arise as claims alleging either harmful effects of ESG policies or some defect in a disclosure or statement relating to ESG matters.1 An example of the former is a case filed in June 2023 by a putative class of employees of American Airlines claiming that the airline’s ESG-related investment policy resulted in lower returns for their retirement fund.
+In January of this year, the court held that the airline breached certain fiduciary duties by investing employees’ retirement assets towards ESG objectives.
 An example of the latter is a case filed in May 2023 by a putative class of purchasers of Nike’s “Sustainability” Collection Products claiming that Nike’s products are not as environmentally friendly as the clothing and footwear manufacturer claims.

 -